mirzawaqasahmed/f5-big-iq-lab/docs/class3/module1/lab1.rst

 To filter data in charts and dimensions, expand the dimensions to select specific objects listed.
 Note: Certain dimensions list aggregated data.
 Click Enhanced Analytics to enable object data for these dimensions.

-Take the time to naviate in all the different charts.
+Take the time to navigate in all the different charts.

 .. note:: When using the filters, do not enter the first ``/`` in your query.